Strengths and Difficulties Questionnaire Procedure

 7. Using the SDQ for non-Looked After Children and Young People

-Although the SDQ is mainly used for looked after children, there is also the potential to use the tool for children who are not looked after.
+Although the SDQ is mainly used for children looked after, there is also the potential to use the tool for children who are not looked after.
 The same CAMHS consultation line is available to be used in these circumstances as well.